agarsev/quevedo/NOTES.md

 # Right now

-- In the tagger, implement/migrate auto annotation retrieval to tabular annotations.
 - Annotation tables: in train.py and test.py there is "get_tag".
 It should be
-    made more general/configurable to use other tags than the first column
+    made more general/configurable to use other tags than the first column.
+This should also be reflected somehow in the tagger when getting the "auto" annotations.
 - Must adapt symbol generation to tabular annotation too

 # TODO

-- When moving a dataset, `prepare` has to be called too before testing (so rearchitecture that, and don't call it `pre_train`)
+- When moving a dataset, `prepare` has to be called too before testing (so rearchitecture that, and don't call it `pre_train`).
+Also be careful about order of `obj.names` file. probably should sort tags beforehand to be deterministic.
 - Tagger Undo/Redo (use reducer for state in webapp?)
 - Document dataset/annotation format !IMPORTANT
 - Add option to change detection threshold in test and compare